-Well, now that it's August and we enter the last half of our Houston summer, please remember to make arrangements for your pets if you are planning any vacations.
+As we head into the home stretch toward the Holidays, please remember to make arrangements for your pets if you are planning any vacations or long weekends.
 As an alternative to boarding, we can come by your house 2 or 3 (some folks even request 4) times a day and keep your dog(s) happy, excercised, and fed in their own comfortable and familiar home environment.
 Or if your daily schedule is sometimes a little tight, and you find yourself wishing you had a "relief pitcher" to help keep your dogs from getting bored, overweight, or sometimes even destructive during the day (hey, it's not their fault!), please contact us and set up a consultation where we can meet and discuss a healthy walk routine that best fits you and your dog's needs.